Cancer and brainpower

 Brain exercises: The brain, like a muscle, gets stronger with use.
 Social interaction helps to stimulate the mind, especially when engaging in interesting conversation.
 Learning something new, or writing in a diary, will help you to think more creatively, improve your memory and enhance your ability to make logical connections.
 Singing is particularly effective at exercising the cognitive processes originating in the right side of the brain.
 I’m sure you have noticed that it’s easier to rhyme when singing than when just speaking or writing.
 This is because the right side of the brain is better at pattern recognition, and also accounts for the phenomenon that stutterers can stop stuttering as soon as they start singing.
 Various brain exercise tools are now available commercially – ranging from crosswords, Su Doku and riddle books to electronic brain-teaser gadgets.
 Imagination exercises have also been shown to improve brain power and can be performed anywhere.
 Imagine different rooms of the house and how they would look if decorated differently or, while looking out of the window, try to imagine how it would look during different seasons or when covered with snow.

-Psychological well-being: In some cases brain function or recovery ager chemotherapy is hindered by anxiety or a pre-occupation with unconstructive thoughts.
-The relaxation tips highlighted in the anxiety section of this website , but otherwise try to dispel the negative thoughts which are sapping your ability to concentrate.
-When you are conscious of these thoughts they can often be resolved by discussing them with friends, relatives or your medical team.
+Psychological well-being: In some cases, brain function or recovery after chemotherapy is hindered by anxiety or a pre-occupation with unconstructive thoughts.
+The relaxation tips highlighted in the anxiety section of this website are particularly useful and can help you dispel negative thoughts.
+When you are conscious of these thoughts, they can often be resolved by discussing them with friends, relatives or your medical team.
 If not, meditation or psychological counselling may be useful.

 Summary – advice to improve your brainpower